 Domain ICANN Lookup:

-• ICANN (Internet Corporation for Assigned Names and Numbers) maintains a publicly available domain name information database.
-This database allows you to look up essential details related to a domain name, including contact information for the domain owner, registration and expiration dates, and more.
+- ICANN (Internet Corporation for Assigned Names and Numbers) maintains a publicly available domain name information database.
+This database allows you to look up essential details related to a domain name, including the domain owner’s contact information, registration and expiration dates, and more.

 Note on Privacy: